mariellefoster/plots_and_projects/README.md

 ## Persona separator
 - Allows you to maintain different electronic identities seamlessly
+- would also be useful for credit cards and accounts, in terms of different countries you may live in

 ## Triggers categorizations
 - helps people think about topics that anger, scare, frighten, or cause other strong emotional/psychological effects